Melissa Riso Walks Dog In Skimpy Athletic Gear

 “Lovely,” a fourth comment read.

 Melissa is no stranger to showing off her gym-honed physique in racy outfits.
-She’s become known for rocking revealing clothing in nearly every single upload.
+She’s become known for rocking revealing clothing in nearly every single one of her uploads.

-As previously reported by The Inquisitr, Melissa recently got the pulses of her followers racing when she opted for a gray and white intimate set as she lounged around the house for a steamy video post.
+As previously reported by The Inquisitr, Melissa recently got the pulses of her followers racing when she opted for a gray and white intimate set as she lounged around the house in a steamy video post.
 That social media share was also a hit among fans.
 To date, it’s been watched more than 73,000 times and raked in more than 430 comments.